 Next workshop: August 13-18, 2023, at Chico Hot Springs

 The Elk River Writers Workshop embodies the idea that deep, communal experiences with the wild open the door to creativity.
-We bring together some of the most celebrated nature writers in the United States with students who are serious about fostering a connection with the environment in their writing.
+We bring together some of the most celebrated nature writers in the United States with students who are serious about fostering a connection with place in their writing.
 It all happens at Chico Hot Springs, a historic retreat just north of Yellowstone National Park.

 For our 2022 workshop, we are thrilled to welcome faculty members Camille Dungy, Sean Hill, J. Drew Lanham, Beth Piatote, and Laura Pritchett.